Benita Tsao

 These days I'm exploring how "human resources" are an essential mechanism for equity and inclusion at non-profit organizations.
 Solving complex social problems requires sustained effort and partnerships; neither is possible when people feel alienated at work.
 Taking action so our shared values manifest in every aspect of how we do work is crucial -- for staff retention, mission success, and for making real and tangible a better world.
 That's why I inspire colleagues to be courageous in their everyday work, support their growth and success, and strive to systematically uproot supremacy culture in the workplace.

-I grew up in the San Francisco Bay Area and I live on unceded Lisjan Ohlone land in Oakland, CA. I use she/her pronouns.
+I grew up in the San Francisco Bay Area and I live and work on unceded Lisjan Ohlone land.
+I use she/her pronouns.
 I like riding bicycles, reading science fiction, and eating pasta.

 Where I've Worked Lately